 Whole wheat flour: Adds a nutty flavor to these flatbreads, substitute rye, an ancient grain flour like einkorn, Kamut or spelt flour, or just use all-purpose flour or bread flour if that's all you have.

-Sourdough starter: You can use your discard or sourdough starter unfed straight from the refrigerator.
+Sourdough discard: You can use your discard or sourdough starter unfed straight from the refrigerator.

 Yogurt: Tenderizes the gluten which results in fluffy, soft flatbreads, you can use any type (Greek yogurt or plant-based yogurt, etc) as long as it's plain and unsweetened.
 Substitute creme fraiche or sour cream.